skyru97/tiny-fishing/README.md

 - region-based fish and trash tables
 - global prize pool with gems, ores, and eternal crop seeds
 - codex access directly from the rod in-game

-## Download

-Tiny Fishing is also available on CurseForge.

-CurseForge page: link to be added.

-You can also download it manually from GitHub.

 ## How To Fish